MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/webautomation.md

 |-----|-----|
 |Failed to retrieve attribute of UI element on web page|Indicates a problem retrieving attribute of web page element|

-#### <a name="takescreenshotbase"></a> Take screenshot of webpage
+#### <a name="takescreenshotbase"></a> Take screenshot of web page
-Take a screenshot of the webpage (or an element of the webpage) currently displayed in the browser and save the image into a file or to the clipboard.
+Take a screenshot of the web page (or an element of the web page) currently displayed in the browser and save the image into a file or to the clipboard.

 ##### Input parameters
 |Argument|Optional|Accepts|Default Value|Description|